How to Access Solar IP Cameras over a Point to Point Radio Network

-What is a Point to Point Network?
+What is a Point to Point Network (P2P)?

 In its simplest form a Point to Point Network (abbreviated as P2P) consists of two antennas.
 One antenna is configured as a transmitting radio, while the other is set as a receiving radio (also known as an Access Point).

 Typically the Access Point and NVR are located at the facility responsible for managing the property.
 If Internet access is available at this location, both recorded footage and live video can be viewed remotely from a computer, tablet or smart phone.
 This is done by establishing Port Forwarding at the Access Point.

-Line of Sight
+Point to Point Networks Need Clear Line of Sight

-One limitation to consider when setting up a Point to Point Network is the need for Line of Sight between communicating antennas.
+One limitation to consider when setting up a Point to Point Radio Network is the need for Line of Sight between communicating antennas.
 While this type of network can communicate surveillance feed for many miles, the path between the antennas must be free of any obstructions.
 These obstructions can include hills / mountains, tree or ridge lines, or tall buildings.

 If Line of Sight is not achievable between the Transmitting Radio and the Access Point, additional radios can be placed to create a Wireless Bridge (also known as a “Backhaul”).
 To create a Wireless Bridge you will need two additional radios, one configured as the receiver and the other as the transmitter.